 MacDonald could not change the science coming from the field).
 To the extent that this approach prevails, it would seem to improve the scientific integrity of the decision-making within the Department.
 Yet the informality of Hall's directions (an email) leaves open the possibility that future FWS Directors may take the opposite tack.
+[Perhaps this could form the basis of a recommendation to FWS?
+Perhaps they should formally embrace this policy.]
 The Hall email openly concedes in fact that "There is almost never one clear answer to ESA, FERC or other questions, and our objective is to ensure we have as clear of an understanding of the range of options as we can have."
 Hall, supra.
 Yet how those range of options is to be expressed as against the evidence and interpretation of that evidence is not spelled out.
 Interview with FWS Staff, Endangered Species Program, Jan.
 9, 2012.

-&lt;sup>212 Assistant Secretary MacDonald allegedly bullied staff and manipulated the scientific record in order to undermine recommendations for listing; as a result of her activities, a number of proposals for listing were dropped.
+&lt;sup>222 Assistant Secretary MacDonald allegedly bullied staff and manipulated the scientific record in order to undermine recommendations for listing; as a result of her activities, a number of proposals for listing were dropped.
 In investigating her case, the Office of the Inspector General concluded that the FWS's own lack of guidelines was partly to blame for her ability to abuse this authority.
-OIG MacDonald Report, supra note 10, at 7.
+OIG MacDonald Report, supra note 11, at 7.
 Specifically, the OIG found: